-The use of deep learning networks, such as StarDist, often requires the user to train or retrain a model using their images.
-While high-quality StarDist pre-trained models are readily available, they are likely to underperform when used on different data with, e.g., different staining, noise, and microscope type15.
-To train StarDist models, we took advantage of the ZeroCostDL4Mic platform, allowing researchers to train (and retrain), validate, and use deep learning networks15.
+Figure 1.
+Workflow depicting how StarDist and TrackMate can be combined to track cells automatically. retrain), validate, and use deep learning networks15.
 Importantly, the ZeroCostDL4Mic StarDist 2D notebook can directly output a file containing all the nuclei's geometric center coordinates (named tracking files), that can be used as input for TrackMate (Figure 1).
 Therefore, our proposed pipeline can be divided into three parts (Figure 1; Extended data16).
 1) First, a StarDist model is trained using the ZeroCostDL4Mic platform.
-This part needs to be performed only once graphical interface - Batch Analysis for each type of data.
+This part needs to be performed only once for each type of data.
 2) Second, the trained StarDist model is used to segment the object to track and generate Tracking files.
 3) Finally, the tracking files can be used in TrackMate to track the identified objects.
+Training a StarDist model requires a set of images and their corresponding masks (Figure 1 and Figure 2).
+Generating a training dataset is by far the most time-consuming part of